iHeartMedia Automotive Radio Advertising Study: Key Takeaways

 - Find opportunities for budget and ad optimization

-- Improve the ROAS of their advertising campaigns across the board
+- Improve the ROAS of their automotive advertising campaigns across the board

 “The iHeartMedia/LeadsRx study provides a great deal of insight and helps automotive advertisers to get the quantifiable results they need to develop the most effective advertising strategy,” said John Karpinski, EVP Automotive Business Development and Partnerships, iHeartMedia, Inc. “Importantly, the use of attribution upended several commonly held industry beliefs as to what makes for a successful advertising campaign.
 We are now fully committed to marketing attribution to drive 100 percent of our automotive advertising business.”